-A scholarship for one year’s study or research abroad.
+A project-based scholarship for one academic year of specialized study, independent research, or creative arts project abroad.
 Scholarships are available in 140 countries.
 The award was established by Congress after World War II to promote international understanding.

 Awards are also available to teach English overseas.
-English Teaching Assistantships (ETAs) exist in 69 countries, in all world regions.
+English Teaching Assistantships (ETAs) exist in approximately 70 countries, in all world regions.
 Here is a complete list of countries where ETAs are available and statistics on the success rates of applications to these countries.

 Who is Eligible